 Many clubs, civic organizations, churches and other agencies provide scholarships to students each year.
-Interested students should check the ENMU-Ruidoso website for any updates to the ENMU-Ruidoso scholarship guide at https://ruidoso.enmu.edu/ financial-aid/scholarships/.
+Interested students should check the ENMU-Ruidoso website for any updates to the ENMU-Ruidoso scholarship guide at ENMU-Ruidoso Scholarship information.
 Withdrawal from courses prior to the completion of the semester may require repayment of the total scholarship amount.
 Students are encouraged to access free scholarship information on the Internet by visiting the FastWeb!
-Site at: https:// www.fastweb.com.
+Site at: www.fastweb.com.